Here's what you need to know to get or renew your driver's license in Maryland.

 - $50 for commercial driver's license (CDL)

-To Renew by Mail
+Renew Your License by Mail

 You may be able to renew your driver's license by mail if you received a new "renew by mail" package.
 Complete the "mail in renewal" application and send it in with the proper fee 15 days before your current license expires.
 Your license will be sent to you in the mail.